-The School of Management is committed to continuous quality improvement for all our programs.
+The School of Business is committed to continuous quality improvement for all our programs.
 As part of our quality enhancement initiatives, our School is seeking accreditation by AACSB International.

 The program stresses the use of modern techniques to analyze and develop business solutions and prepare students for upper-level management jobs.
 The focus of the coursework is on the use of quantitative and qualitative analyses in conjunction with financial, accounting, and economic principles to solve current and future business challenges.
-Students have an opportunity to concentrate in one of five areas of specialization: Accounting and Finance, Marketing Management, Human Resource Management, Health Services Management, or an individually designed concentration (Management).
+Students have an opportunity to concentrate in one of five areas of specialization: Accounting and Finance, Marketing Management, Human Resource Management, Health Services Management, or an individually designed concentration.

 Our program will provide opportunities for individuals who cannot travel to campus to pursue such a degree.
-Further, the unique technology flavor of this degree should result in an educational experience not possible in any of these other programs.